 The square became the city center only in the Middle Ages, more precisely in the 12th century, with the construction of Palazzo della Ragione, the seat of the Municipality.
 The buildings surrounding the square were built starting with the 15th century.

 To the north of the square, we can find Palazzo Nuovo, which houses the Angelo Mai Library.
 The palace was built to a design by the architect Vincenzo Scamozzi starting with the early 17th century and was completed only in 1958, with the placing of the last ornamental works on the facade.

-In the western part of the square, there is the Palazzo del Podestà, built in the 12th century as a residence for the Suardi family.
-Later, the palace became the city’s town hall, and starting with 2012 it houses the Museo del Cinquecento (Museum of the Sixteenth Century).
+In the western part of the square, there is Palazzo del Podestà, built in the 12th century as a residence for the Suardi family.
+Later, the palace became the city’s town hall, and starting with 2012 it houses the Museum of the Sixteenth Century (Museo del Cinquecento).

-To the south of the square, there is the Palazzo della Ragione, which is connected to the Campanone and the Palazzo del Podestà by a portico.
+To the south of the square, there is Palazzo della Ragione, which is connected to Campanone and Palazzo del Podestà by a portico.
 The palace was built between 1183 and 1198, and was rebuilt after a fire in the 16th century.
 During the medieval times, the palace was the seat of the Municipality, and later a courthouse.
-Today, Palazzo della Ragione houses the Museo dell’affresco (Fresco Museum) and various temporary art exhibitions.
+Today, Palazzo della Ragione houses the Fresco Museum (Museo dell’Affresco) and various temporary art exhibitions.

 HOW TO GET THERE

-The closest bus station is in Piazza Mercato Scarpe, about 290 meters away, on the bus Lines 1 and 3.
-In the Piazza Mercato Scarpe, there is also the Funicular to Città Basa.
-To find the square on foot, use the map below.
+The closest bus stop is in Piazza Mercato delle Scarpe, about 290 meters away, on the bus Lines 1 and 3.
+In the same sqare, there is also the cableway to Città Basa.